ozairs/apigateway/_deploy/README.md

 * [Docker Desktop](https://www.docker.com/products/docker-desktop)
 * [API Connect Local Test Environment (LTE)](https://www.ibm.com/support/knowledgecenter/SSMNED_2018/com.ibm.apic.toolkit.doc/rapic_lte_api_test.html)
-* Clone the GitHub repository at [here](https://github.com/ozairs/datapower-container.git) or [Download the respository zip file](https://github.com/ozairs/datapower-container/archive/master.zip).
+* Clone the GitHub repository at [here](https://github.com/ozairs/apigateway.git) or [Download the respository zip file](https://github.com/ozairs/apigateway/archive/master.zip).
 * Following tools: [curl](https://curl.haxx.se) and [jq](https://stedolan.github.io/jq/)

 ## High-level Architecture and Process

 The DataPower API Gateway service is a modern, highly performant, OpenAPI-driven API gateway runtime.
-It is a component within API Connect lifecycle management solution.
-It provides a comprehensive API platform that allows you to create, secure, manage and socialize APIs.
+It is a component within API Connect lifecycle management solution, which provides a comprehensive API platform that allows you to create, secure, manage and socialize APIs.

-For use cases where you simply need to secure, rate-limit and control access to APIs with an API key, it can simply be done using the API Gateway runtime.
+For use cases where you simply need to secure, rate-limit and control access to APIs (ie via API keys), it can simply be done using the API Gateway runtime.
 The process for creating the API Gateway configuration is done using the user interface for the API Gateway service, which is the API manager / API designer.
 When you publish APIs from the API designer, it converts API definitions into DataPower configuration.

-In general, when you need to continously publish APIs, you will need to use the API manager.
-For scenarios, where you simply want to deploy pre-defined set of APIs, you can export the configuration from the DataPower Gateway without the API Manager.
-Furthermore, API subscriptions (ie client id) are not included within DataPower configuration because they are stored within a distributed cache.
+In general, you need to use the API manager when you need to continously publish APIs and create Application subscriptions (ie API Key).
+For scenarios, where you simply want to deploy a pre-defined set of APIs and Application subscriptions, you can export the configuration from the DataPower Gateway without the API Manager.
+Keep in mind that API subscriptions (ie client id) are not included within DataPower configuration because they are stored within a distributed cache.
 If you need to support real-time subscriptions, then its likely your using a developer portal and this approach would not satisfy this requirement.
 In this use case, the assumption is that API subscriptions are known and shared with API consumers out-of-band.

 In this tutorial, you will perform the following:
-1. Use the API Designer (in the API Connect LTE) to create API definitions with API assemblies and publish them to the API Gateway.
+1. Use the API Designer (via thee API Connect LTE) to create API definitions with API assemblies and publish them to the API Gateway.
 2. Export DataPower configuration consisting of published API definitions.
 3. Deploy a standalone DataPower configuration and unit-test the exported configuration from the previous step.
+4. Create API Subscriptions with an API key to one or more API products packaged within the configuration.

 Just to reinforce the use case, the assumption is that these API definitions are created at **design time** using the API designer, specifically using the API Connect Local Test Environment (LTE).
 Once the APIs are unit-tested within your development environment, you don't need the LTE, consider it as the **IDE** for your API Gateway enviornment.

 ## Step 1.
 Use the API Designer to create and publish API definitions.

 In this section, use the API Connect LTE to create API definitions.
 The default subscription creates an API product for each API definition.
-Once your done testing, you should create an API product and reference the appropriate APIs that you will use as part of your deployment.
+Once your done testing, you should create an API product and reference the API definitions that you will use as part of your deployment.

 For more details on using the API Connect LTE, several blogs are available here:
 - [How to install Local Test Environment (LTE)](https://developer.ibm.com/apiconnect/2019/08/23/intall-local-test/)
 - [Securing APIs using OAuth with Local Test Environment (LTE) and API Designer](https://developer.ibm.com/apiconnect/2019/09/04/securing-apis-using-oauth-with-lte-designer/)
 - [Creating TLS Client Profile on Local Test Environment (LTE)](https://developer.ibm.com/apiconnect/2020/01/29/tls-client-profile-using-lte/)

-1. The existing configuration in the `_deploy` folder contains a set of published API definitions.
+1. Make sure you have downloaded the Git repository.
+The existing configuration in the `_deploy` folder contains a set of published API definitions.
 The APIs are visually shown in the screenshot below:
     ![alt](./images/api_designer.jpg)

 2. The `sports-api-1.0.0` API definition will be used extensively in the tutorials.
 The screenshot below shows the resources for the API definition: